samsquire/ideas5/README.md

 Can this be turned into a schematic that generates distributed, parallel and multi availability zone software?

 The "distributed" has an interface, what are we describing as distributed?
 A field?
 A value in a database?
+What words have their meaning changed when applied to "distributed".

 # 468. Window management generalisation - what is the atom that you want to arrange?